 Mr. Chodes has written for The New York Times, Forbes, Business Week, Fortune, and Cue.
 As Communications Director for the Libertarian Party of New York, Mr. Chodes has published chapters in four books and over 100 press pieces promoting the free market in The New York Times, Chronicles, Reason, The Freeman, CBS-TV, NBC-TV, and ABC-TV, FOX-TV.
 As a photojournalist he has been published by Newsweek, Track and Field News, Town and Country.
 His photo-stories have been featured in Brooklyn Daily Eagle, Brooklyn Heights Press, The Phoenix, and the Brooklyn Record.

-The monograph The Paradox of Jabez L.M.
-Curry: State Sovereignty to Federalized Schools led to the writing of the current work.
-In the second monograph, The Constitution and State Sovereignty, Mr. Chodes condensed the Jefferson Davis’ classic book, The Rise and Fall of the Confederate Government, which describes how the United States Constitution was ratified on the basis of secession being an accepted alternative if the Federal government over-stepped its mandated powers.The third monograph, The Union League: Washington’s Klan, describes the Federal government’s agency, the Union League, which equaled or surpassed the Ku Klux Klan in brutality toward Southern freedmen.
+In his books on American history, Mr. Chodes delves deep into archives to retrieve lost (or buried) evidence to recall how the United States veered away from its Constitutional guarantees and viciously fought democratic initiatives from its own people.
+The Constitution was ratified on the basis that secession would be an accepted alternative if the Federal government over-stepped its mandated powers.
+In The Union League: Washington’s Klan, he describes the Federal government’s agency, the Union League, which equaled or surpassed the Ku Klux Klan in brutality toward Southern freedmen.